a421loop/Your-Life-In-Sound-Tool-Listening-WIth-AI/README.md

 ### Model fails to load

 Verify the Teachable Machine URL ends with a `/` and contains `model.json` and `metadata.json`.

-### 404 on GitHub Pages

-Ensure:
-- Files are in root directory (not a subfolder)
-- File is named `index.html` (lowercase)
-- GitHub Pages is enabled in repository settings
-- Wait 1-2 minutes after enabling

 ## Credits